prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/ruby.md

       mobile: mobile?
       # ...
     },
+  }.merge(prefab_user_context)
+end

+def prefab_user_context
+  return {} unless current_user

-    user: {
+  {
+    key: current_user.tracking_id,
-      id: current_user&.id,
+    id: current_user.id,
-      email: current_user&.email,
+    email: current_user.email,
-      country: current_user&.country,
+    country: current_user.country,
     # ...
-    }
   }
 end
 ```

 #### Special Considerations with Forking servers like Puma & Unicorn that use workers

 Many ruby web servers fork.
 In order to work properly we should have a Prefab Client running independently in each fork.
 You do not need to do this if you are only using threads and not workers.
 We also need to set the reset the logger for ActionView and friends because those get set pre-fork.

 <Tabs groupId="lang">